 Meetings of the Committee are quarterly.
 Occasional ad-hoc meetings are also held as required.
-Committee meeting dates are listed on the Council committee diary which is available at www.fifedirect.org.uk/Committees.
+Committee meeting dates are listed on the Council committee diary which is available at 2023 PEC Meetings Timetable May 2022 - Jun 2023.pdf">2023.pdf (fife.gov.uk)